carlosdcg/chefbyexample_book/chapters/chapter_02_chef.md

 ## Installing the Open Source Web Interface ##

-First, check the status of this project (Work in progress) as Im adapting the web interface to support CHef Server 12
+First, check the status of this project (Work in progress) as the web interface is been adapted to support Chef Server 12

 ### Requirements installation ###
 Installation steps, just run: